Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Dhruv Jain

-Thanks for the opportunity sir.
-Had two questions.
-First is if you could just provide a update on the Hyderabad plant as to what is the utilization and you know from when should we start expecting some bit of gross margin expansion being driven from there.
+Thanks for the opportunity.
+Sir, I had two questions.
+First is, if you could just provide an update on the Hyderabad plant, as to what is the utilization.
+And from when should we start expecting some bit of gross margin expansion being driven from there?

 Ravindra Singh Negi